bjones519/Kura_C4_D5/README.md

 ## Purpose
-Deploy a python flask application using terraform for infrastructure automation to proivision our VPC and server infrastructure
+Deploy a python flask application using terraform to proivision our VPC and server infrastructure

 ## Steps
 1. Using terraform create your infrastructure for the following resources